 If you think you or a loved one has signs of Alzheimer’s, see a doctor so you can know for sure.
 The symptoms of the disease can look a lot like those of many other conditions, including:

 The doctor will test you or your loved one to see if you really have Alzheimer’s.
 She’ll start with a physical exam and tests of your...

-Your doctor will determine the best treatment for an Alzheimer's case based on various factors, including:
+Your doctor will help you choose the best treatment based on a few things about you, including:

-Namenda.
-Namenda is approved to treat moderate-to-severe Alzheimer's disease.
-Namenda works by a different mechanism than other Alzheimer's treatments; it is thought to play a protective role in the brain by regulating the activity of a different brain chemical called glutamate.
-Glutamate also plays a role in learning and memory.
-Brain cells in people with Alzheimer’s disease release too much glutamate.
-Namenda helps regulate glutamate activity.
-Namenda is the only drug for Alzheimer’s that works this way.
-It may improve mental function and performance of daily activities for some people.
-Namenda may have more benefit when used with Aricept, Exelon, or Razadyne.
-Side effects of Namenda include tiredness, dizziness, confusion, constipation, and headache.
+Memantine (Namenda)treats moderate-to-severe Alzheimer's disease.
+It works by changing the amount of a brain chemical called glutamate, which plays a role in learning and memory.
+Brain cells in people with Alzheimer’s disease give off too much glutamate.
+Namenda keeps the levels of that chemical in check.
+It may improve how well the brain works and how well some people can do everyday tasks.
+The drug may work even better when you take it with Aricept, Exelon, or Razadyne.
+Namenda’s side effects include tiredness, dizziness, confusion, constipation, and headache.

 Namzaric.
 This drug is a mix of Namenda and Aricept.
 It's best for people with moderate to severe Alzheimer's who already take the two drugs separately.

 Doctors can also prescribe medicines for other health problems that happen along with the disease, including depression, sleeplessness, and behavior problems like agitation and aggression.